Black Triangle Scheme

 The black triangle scheme has been in place for many years in the UK, being adopted by the European Medicines Agency (EMA) in 2010, to encourage enhanced reporting of adverse drug reactions (ADR).
 The marking does not mean that the medicine is unsafe, just that it is subject to additional monitoring as there is limited data about long-term use (Medicines Under Additional Monitoring – European Agency, 2021).

 Those medicines that are undergoing additional monitoring have an inverted black triangle ▼ in their package leaflet and in the information ‘summary of product characteristics’ provided for healthcare professionals.
-The symbol does not appear on the outer packaging or label of medicines.
+The

 All medicines are carefully monitored once they come to market in the EU, but the black triangle scheme is intended to enhance the reporting of ADRs in medicines that meet the following criteria (Medicines and Healthcare products Regulatory Agency, 2014):